cloudmesh-community/fa18-523-60/notebook.md

+# Week Fri 11/16/18 - Thu 11/22/18

+- working on the project

 # Week Fri 11/9/18 - Thu 11/15/18

 - adding more examples and info to the PyMongo section of the paper
+- installing necessary tools on virtual machine
+- reviewed entire paper.md file for formatting and grammar errors

 # Week Fri 11/2/18 - Thu 11/8/18